rtrouton/create_macos_vm_install_dmg/README.md

 Once you have the disk image file created, you can choose it as an install disk image in VMware Fusion or Parallels when creating macOS virtual machines.

-This script has been tested with the following OS installers from the Mac App Store:
+This script has been tested with the following OS installers:

 * macOS 10.12.6
 * macOS 10.13.6
 * macOS 10.14.6
+* macOS 10.15.5
-* macOS 10.15.1
+* macOS 11.0 beta 1